The information provided in this ELRP customer FAQ can change in whole or in part subject to California Public Utilities Commission approval.

 The ELRP duration will be five years (2021-2025).

-If the service agreement is in a disadvantaged community, a participant may not use back-up generation to achieve incremental load reduction if the back-up generation is designated as a Prohibited Resource per California Public Utilities Commission Resolution E-4906.
+If the service agreement is in a disadvantaged community, a participant may not use back-up generation to achieve incremental load reduction if the back-up generation is designated as a prohibited resource per California Public Utilities Commission Resolution E-4906*.
 If the service agreement is not located in a disadvantaged community, the participant may only utilize the prohibited resource to achieve incremental load reduction during an ELRP event when permitted by a Governor’s Executive Order and in compliance with Rule 21 and other applicable regulations and permits, including those imposed by the local air district.

-Participants dually enrolled in another demand response program may use prohibited resources during an overlapping event period but only for achieving incremental load reduction below any existing commitments when permitted by a Governor’s Executive Order and if they are not in a disadvantaged community.
+Participants dually enrolled in another demand response program may use prohibited resources during an overlapping event period but only for achieving incremental load reduction below any existing commitments when permitted by a Governor’s Executive Order and only if they are not in a disadvantaged community*.

 The following list of resources are defined as prohibited in either topping cycle Combined Heat and Power or non-Combined Heat and Power configuration: